Kaikka/PG5100_Eksamen/README.md

 - Uses PageObjects
 - No tests for getters and setters, as this is redundant.
 (Source: Anders during lecture)

 I'm unhappy with the Selenium-tests.
 I had some troubles when trying to re-use the setup from the course's repo, and had to go with a bit different code instead.
 Which seems to not be best practice, but at least they run, both in intelliJ and mvn cmd.
 Hopefully there's no difference on other systems.

+###Extra note
+For the <id> needed in zip file, I've used the Kandidatnr from Omslag on wiseflow, which was the only given id along with this assignment.